mihaichris/coffee-machine/README.md

 The actors available in the coffee machine are: `BrewActor`, `CappuccinoActor`, `CombineActor`, `FrothMilkActor`, `GrassActor`, `GrindActor`, `HeatWaterActor`, `TeaActor`, `UserInteractionActor`, `WaterStorageActor`.

 ## Basic Usage
-Run the app and write what is prompted in the CLI.
+Run the app and follow what is prompted in the CLI.